Now reading:

 OCBC Bank

-Credit spreads continued to compress as the resilient macro backdrop and a slate of brokered trade deals drove a strong rally.
-Returns were positive despite higher rates.
-As risk premium have mostly been priced out, we continue to retain a defensive posture across Developed Markets (DM) and Emerging Markets (EM), given little buffer against downside surprises.
-We continue to be neutral on duration.
+Inflows into fixed income products remain strong, reflecting optimism about rate cuts by the US Federal Reserve.
+Credit spreads continued to compress along with easing volatility and returns for the asset class have been positive.
+As risk premiums have mostly been priced out, we continue to retain a defensive posture across Developed Markets (DM) and Emerging Markets (EM), given little buffer against downside surprises.
+We continue to be Neutral on duration.

 Rates and US Treasuries

-We remain Neutral on duration.
-We remain cautious on long-end USTs but would keep a close watch on the Treasury’s funding strategies and supplementary leverage ratio (SLR) reform in reducing term premium.
+For this reason, we remain Neutral on duration.
+We remain cautious on long-end (30Y) nominal USTs but would keep a close watch on the Treasury’s funding strategies and supplementary leverage ratio (SLR) reform in reducing term premium.

 Developed markets

-We are positioned Neutral on DM IG bonds and Underweight on DM HY bonds.
+We are positioned Neutral on DM Investment Grade (IG) bonds and Underweight on DM High Yield (HY) bonds.
 We see risks skewed to wider spreads after the recent strong performance.
-Yet the outlook for growth remains on the downside.

 Emerging Markets Corporates